Harlan-Howe/numeric-image-decompression-2021/README.md

 ```

 … In this case, I am using a period for the "light" cells and an "M" for the dark ones. ("M" just has a lot of dark pixels.
 Other candidates might be "W," "#" or "@.")
 You can use whatever you like.
-And, yes, a space makes better sense for the light cells… when you're done debugging.
+And, yes, a space makes better sense for the light cells… when you're done debugging.[^1]

 Here are some relevant Java tips:

 <table>
   <tr>